Charlie-Hill/Financial-Models/readme.md

 ## Overview Files
 #### "Universe Spreadsheets, labeled as 'Overview - XXXX,' are a collection of spreadsheets that compile information on various components of an industry, sector, or group of stocks that share similar characteristics.
-They include model data for comparing each stock against its competitors.
+They include model data to aid in comparing each stock against its competitors.
 Some of these spreadsheets also include screener data.

 - Overview - Fashion Retailers (Fashion Retail, Luxury Apparel & Footwear)
 - Overview - Gambling Companies
 - Overview - Software (Masterlist of Software, Tech & E-Commerce)